Đan Trường: Early years

+Peak years

 In 2000s, he released many albums that gained much commercial success: Bong Dang Thien Than (2000), Loi Ru Tinh (2001), Trai Tim Binh Yen - Dong Song Bang (2002), Giac Mo Mau Xanh (2003), Den 1 Luc Nao Do (2004), Thap Nhi My Nhan (2007).
 He is the first Vietnamese artist to buy exclusive copyrights of songs to build his image and music style.
 He is successful in many genres, including canto-pop, pop ballads, traditional and folk songs.

 During his career, he has won many music awards.
 He is the first to receive Artist of The Year award and Favorite Artist award for seven times in a row from Green Wave Awards, 6 Golden Blossom Awards, Favorite Male Artist Award for 3 times in a row of HTV Awards before withdrawing.
-He also won other awards such as: Ngoi Sao Bach Kim (Platinum Star), VTV - Bai Hat Toi Yeu (VTV - My Favorite Song), Zing Music Awards,...as well as being nominated for Singer of The Year Award at Music Dedication Award.
-He is also the representative of Vietnam for Asian Pop Music Concert 2016 in Korea.
+He also won other awards such as: Ngoi Sao Bach Kim (Platinum Star), VTV - Bai Hat Toi Yeu (VTV - My Favorite Song) and Zing Music Awards, as well as being nominated for Singer of The Year Award at Music Dedication Award.
+He is also the representative of Vietnam for Asian Pop Music Concert 2016 in South Korea.
 He is also the coach and judge of many reality television shows, including Ngoi Sao Phuong Nam (Star of the South), Than Tuong Bolero (Bolero Idol), Tuyet Dinh Song Ca (Extreme Duet).
-He is also an actor and has starred in movies including Vo Lam Truyen Ky (2007), ...Thu Ba Hoc Tro (2009), Yeu Anh!
+He is also an actor and has starred in movies including Vo Lam Truyen Ky (2007), Thu Ba Hoc Tro (2009) and Yeu Anh!
 Em Dam Khong?
 (2013).
-He was chosen as "Taiwan Tourism Representative" (2005) by Tourism Bureau of Taiwan and "Holland Tourism Ambassador of Vietnam" (2007).
+He was chosen as "Taiwan Tourism Representative" (2005) by the Tourism Bureau of Taiwan and "Holland Tourism Ambassador of Vietnam" (2007).

-He married Trịnh Thủy Tiên - a Vietnamese-American businesswoman (born 1986).
+Following years

+Phạm Đan Trường married Trịnh Thủy Tiên - a Vietnamese-American businesswoman (born 1986) - in 2013.
+They have a son, Mathis Phạm Thiên Từ.
+Some time after Đan Trường and his spouse divorced (2021), he decided to gradually limit his performance time to take care of his son.
+He shared moments with his son on YouTube, causing Mathis to be considered the youngest YouTuber.
+In 2022, the video group had an appearance of Đan Trường and his son voted as the best content to save the soul during the COVID-19 pandemic in Vietnam.

+In 2024, Đan Trường was criticized by netizens for abusing AI to produce a music video, which made his face look younger than his real age.